- Program List

 - About Exploring Music

-The Big Five, Part II: New York Philharmonic Purchase Now
+The Big Five II: New York Philharmonic, Part II

 Bill gives a quick overview of the early 20th century as he continues his in-depth look at the New York Philharmonic.
 Following the death of Anton Seidl, the Philharmonic flitted between conductors until finally settling on Gustav Mahler in 1909.
 Bill plays the first movement of Mahler’s first symphony, which Mahler conducted during his tenure with the New York Philharmonic, and then Mahler’s second symphony, which Mahler used in his first performance with the Philharmonic.